 - ¾ cup of vegetable oil

-- 1 teaspoon vanilla extract I used Nielsen Massey Madagascar Bourbon Pure Vanilla Extract
+- 1 teaspoons vanilla extract I used Nielsen Massey Madagascar Bourbon Pure Vanilla Extract

 - 2 cups canned pumpkin 16 oz. can